 Diabetes care specialists teach patients how to use appropriate equipment, such as insulin pumps and blood glucose meters, to track and monitor diabetes.
 Oftentimes, diabetes patients must make radical changes to their diets, and it is the job of diabetes care specialists to inform patients about wise food choices.
 Specialists also keep track of patients' insulin levels over time and notate which medications provided the best results.

-Employment opportunities for health educators, like diabetes care specialists, are expected to increase by 13% between 2014 and 2024, according to the U.S. Bureau of Labor Statistics (BLS).
-Professionals in this field earned a median salary of $51,960 in 2015.
+Employment opportunities for health educators, like diabetes care specialists, are expected to increase much faster than average by 11% between 2018 and 2028, according to the U.S. Bureau of Labor Statistics (BLS).
+Professionals in this field earned a median salary of $54,220 in 2018.